syncfusion-content/wpf-docs/wpf/TabControl/DataBinding.md

 In another way, You can define tabitem header using `ItemTemplate` property.
 Otherwise, TabItem header will display the data object class name associated with tabitem.

-N> The data object associated with tabitem is the BindingContext for both ItemContainerStyle.HeaderTemplate and ItemTemplate.
+N> The data object associated with tabitem is the BindingContext for both `ItemContainerStyle.HeaderTemplate` and `ItemTemplate`.

 Below code is used to define the tabitem header using `HeaderTemplate` in `ItemContainerStyle` property.